 Never send from the same IP and domain you use for your transactional emails #

-You’ll always want to separate your transactional emails—that’s your password reset emails, your shipping updates, or your invoice emails—from any promotional or bulk email, and this is especially true when sending compliance emails to a large number of recipients.
+You’ll always want to separate your transactional vs. marketing emails—the former are your password reset emails, your shipping updates, your failed payment notices, or your invoice emails; the latter include all your promotional or bulk messages—and this is especially true when sending compliance emails to a large number of recipients.

 Remember that your compliance email runs at a higher risk of causing spam complaints than most other emails you might send.
 Plus, you’ll never want your time-sensitive emails like password resets to be queued behind a major bulk email.
 So you should never ever send compliance emails over the same domain and IPs you use to send your crucial, automated transactional emails.

 We know that sending compliance email can be a painful process, and we’re here to make it easier.
 With Postmark Message Streams, we provide a parallel but completely separate infrastructure for your bulk email to make sure it never ever mixes with your transactional emails.
 We help you get your compliance emails delivered reliably, without hurting your send reputation.